AdamZ25/DDoS-Tool/README.md

 !! hyper.js attack script is not mine, original creator and his other scripts can be found here: https://github.com/hoaan1995/ZxCDDoS !!

-!! hyper.js is a powerful layer7 script and can down most sites without protection with ease so be careful what you do with it !!
+!! hyper.js is a powerful layer7 script and can down most sites with ease so be careful what you do with it !!

 SETUP